ahnjaewoo/neural-poetry-writer/utils/README.md

 	3. load from file
 	4. get numpy vectors that correspond to given text
 	5. get expected size of a vector
+TODO : upper case letter should be same value as lower case letter

 2. data_loader
 - manage poem input data